trubrics/trubrics-sdk/README.md

 trubric.save_local(path=".")
 ```

 The trubric defines the gold standard of validations required for the project, and may be used to validate any combination of model and `DataContext`.
-Once saved as a .json, the trubric may be run with the from your [CLI](https://trubrics.github.io/trubrics-sdk/run_trubrics/).
+Once saved as a .json, the trubric may be run directly from your [CLI](https://trubrics.github.io/trubrics-sdk/run_trubrics/).

 *See a full tutorial on the titanic dataset [here](https://trubrics.github.io/trubrics-sdk/notebooks/titanic-demo.html)*.